 Cape Neddick Light (Nubble Light)

-“Nubble Lighthouse” is considered one of the most photographed lighthouse in the United States.
+“Nubble Lighthouse” is considered one of the most photographed lighthouse in the United States and certainly one of the most famous lighthouses in Maine.
 It is located in York, Maine.
 Easy to access (located on an island in the southernmost part of Maine) Nubble lighthouse has ample parking as well as a gift shop.
-Sitting on the rocks and gazing into the ocean and photographing this beautiful lighthouse is an experience you will always remember.
+Sitting on the rocks and gazing into the ocean and photographing this beautiful Maine lighthouse is an experience you will always remember.

 Marshall Point Lighthouse